 Rehab For Codependency

-At Rehab Today by PCP we take the illness of codependency very seriously; we know the damage and harm it can cause.
+Our rehab centre staff take the illness of codependency very seriously; we know the damage and harm it can cause.
 Individuals that suffer can fall into isolation, deep depression and even contemplate suicide.

 We feel it is important that we provide an affordable and highly effective solution for those suffering from codependency alongside any other addiction.
 Our CQC registered UK rehabs provide a safe haven and professional treatment for those suffering from all manner of addictions.
 We offer primary, secondary and third stage living rehab at a cost that is affordable to most.